Akashsingh512/Motivational_Clock_extension/README.md

 ---

-Made with ❤️ by Developer Rahul
+Made with ❤️ by Developer Aakash

 *Note: This is an open-source project.
 Feel free to use, modify, and distribute following the license terms.*